vendidero/woocommerce-germanized/readme.txt

 6. Edit pdf documents (Pro)

 == Changelog ==
+= 3.20.1 =
+* Improvement: Update to latest Shiptastic and DHL for Shiptastic
+* Improvement: Do not replace variable price in case price element could not be detected
+* Fix: Do not override customer cancelled order email template
+* Fix: (Re-) calculate taxes on negative fees too
+* Fix: Unit price display in cart block
+* Fix: WPML config typo

 = 3.20.0 =
 * New: Shiptastic: Support syncing shipment status with API
 * New: Show Shiptastic standalone migration notice to prepare for 4.0.0